changkun/gp/projects/MarlQ/README.md

 Also not volume preserving.

 **Soft body simulation:** ...
 ## Current issues

-1. The overlapping soft object vertices are currently deformed along the average direction of their closest surface point on the hard object.
+1. Since all overlapping vertices are displaced by the same vector, there can be a lot of stretching along the edges of overlap.
-This creates unwanted results in a lot of cases.
+Some might consider this desirable, however.

-2.
+2. Because the volume preservation works with displaced distance and not displaced volume, it is only fully volume preserving if the mesh geometry is even.